Historical Marker Program

 Material: Aluminum

-A pioneer merchant, trader, and explorer, Jesse Chisholm established a trail through western Indian Territory before the Civil War.
+A significant merchant and trader in Indian Territory, Jesse Chisholm is best remembered for the Chisholm Trail through western Indian Territory that bears his name.
 Texas cattlemen used the trail until the late 1880s to move millions of cattle to northern markets.
-Chisholm died and was buried near this site in March 1868.
+Chisholm died in March 1868 and was buried near Left Hand Spring.

 Old Fort Cantonment Crossing